ibm-cloud-docs/track-spend-with-cloudability/deploy.md

     5. Save the configuration.
     6. Click `Validate`.
 Validation takes a few minutes.

-        {{site.data.keyword.cloud_notm}} Projects runs an Security and Compliance Center (SCC) scan against the {{site.data.keyword.cloud_notm}} for Financial Services profile.
-Controls that are part of the DA and that are also supported by {{site.data.keyword.cloud_notm}} Projects are checked.
-Only controls that are included in the list of supported {{site.data.keyword.compliance_short}} rules are checked when you validate the configuration.
+        {{site.data.keyword.cloud_notm}} Projects run a Security and Compliance Center (SCC) scan against the {{site.data.keyword.cloud_notm}} for Financial Services profile.
+Controls that are part of the DA and are included in the list of supported {{site.data.keyword.compliance_short}} rules are checked when you validate the configuration.
 {: important}

 5. Deploy the configuration.
 After you validate your configuration, you can deploy it to your target account: